Are you considering starting a new business, or extending your existing business interests? If so, have you thought about buying a franchise?

 Why not arrange for an initial consultation and feasibility study?

 If you want to investigate the possibility of buying a franchise, start by researching what would be the right one for you.
 Then invest time and money in expert, professional advice before making a final decision.
-You should allow up to six months for this process.
+You should allow time for this process.

 Don't be misled into thinking that buying a franchise is a short cut to easy riches.
 Most franchisees work very hard, and though statistics indicate that the risks for franchisees are lower than those for other business options, there are still risks.
 Nevertheless, franchises are becoming an increasingly popular business option, and are well worth consideration.